-Kolb (1984) published a model for learning from experience (derived from the work of Kurt Lewin, John Dewey, and Piaget) that proposes a cycle of four distinct stages, each with a different learning purpose.
+Kolb (1984) published a model for learning from experience (derived from the work of Kurt Lewin, John Dawy and Birms work of Kurt Lewin, John Dewey, and Piaget) that proposes a cycle of four distinct stages, each with a different learning purpose.
 Learning occurs through experiences.
 Through a cycle of observation, theorizing, and strategizing, learners go from one experience to another and move toward mastery of the subject matter at hand.